 Petition: Lord Jesus, walk by my side.
 Open up my person to the meaning of Scripture and the events of life.
 Make my heart burn within me with your words .

-2. Unexpected Questions from an Unexpected Guest: The two disciples are so centered on their own woes and wounds that they do not recognize who walks alongside them.
+Intrusion by an Innocent Bystander: The two disciples are so centered on their own woes and wounds that they do not recognize who walks alongside them.
 Feeling sorry for ourselves does not help us go to God, but only immerses us further in our own impotence.
 What breaks through this situation?
 An unexpected question that destroys the incorrect assumptions of these two malcontents and invites them to look more deeply at their own situation.
 Reflection on the obvious, on the real events of our life (and not our own broken, limited plans and hopes) is what begins to open the door to a reborn hope.
 What are you talking about?
 Why?
 Did you fail to grasp something?

-3. The Breaking of the Bread: Christ is the shepherd that seeks out these two stray sheep.
-As always, he masterfully and gently enlightens their conscience and leads them to the truth.
+Sharing our Bread with a Stranger: Christ is the shepherd that seeks out these two stray sheep.
+As always, he masterfully and gently enlightens their consciences and leads them to the truth.
 Listening to Christ prepares these two disciples to recognize him when he takes, breaks, blesses and gives them “bread” – the same actions of the Last Supper.
 After recognizing Our Lord in the “breaking of the bread”, their entire dispositions change.
 Even their way of assessing events and situations changes.
-They had stopped for the evening, but after experiencing the Lord, they race out in the middle of the night to share their experience with the others.
+They had stopped for the evening, but after experiencing the Lord, they raced out in the middle of the night to share their experience with the others.